-Subrecipients of non-federally funded subawards do not have to register in SAM.
+Subrecipients of non-federally funded subawards do not have to obtain a unique identifier or register in SAM.
 Non-federally funded subawards for humanities programming may be used to satisfy required cost share/match if the subrecipient is eligible and all costs included in the subaward are allowable and allocable to the project.

-State and jurisdictional humanities councils must monitor the performance of subrecipients consistent with 2 CFR §200.331.
+State and jurisdictional humanities councils must verify the eligibility and monitor the performance of subrecipients consistent with 2 CFR §200.332.
+Councils are responsible for improper payments to ineligible subrecipients.